bclemenzi/sans-server-plugin/README.md

   * Custom Java Annotations for the installation and configuration of AWS artifacts
    * Lambda Functions (Java8)
-   * AWS Gateway APIs used for RESTful access to your Lambda functions
+   * AWS Gateway APIs used for RESTful access to your Lambda functions with public deployment
    * AWS S3 Storage
   * SansServer SDK includes a number of Java wrapper classes to make working with the AWS SDK easier.
    * AmazonS3Manager